Why did I start OnePointSafety.com? Simple, because the world needed another college football blog.

 - Fiesta Bowl – Oregon vs. Kansas State, January 3, 2013

-The one point safety that I witnessed live was the 2004 safety — third on the above list.
+The one point safety that I witnessed live was the 2004 safety — fourth on the above list.

 You can see the 2004 one point safety in the video below.
 Continue watching for a few minutes after the safety and listen to the commentators’ remarks (note the ensuing confusion).

 Note: If the video has been disabled (or doesn’t work) I believe you can still view it on YouTube.com.
 Here is a link directly to the video on YouTube.com – http://youtu.be/uK4otBRW-3k